cloudops/k8s_tf_demo/presentation/presentation.md

 ## The journey continues...

-We also ran into these challenges when deploying Kubernetes and TF together:
+We also ran into these challenges when deploying Kubernetes and Tungsten Fabric together:

 - We needed to change the `VROUTER_GATEWAY` variable in the helm chart to be the gateway of the underlay network and not the master IP (which is what is documented), otherwise when TF came up, we would lose network access to the master node.
 - We needed to pin the Kubernetes version to `1.10.11`, as version `1.12` does not seem to be supported yet.
 - We needed to pin a specific version of `docker` to use in order for everything to come up correctly.

-At this point, we were able to consistently deploy Kubernetes and TF together with the ability to launch workloads.
+At this point, we were able to consistently deploy Kubernetes and Tungsten Fabric together with the ability to launch workloads.

 ---